KartikKannapur/kartikkannapur.github.io/mooc.md

 # MOOC - Online Course List

 #### Currently Learning:
-- SQL Basics by Vertablo Academy - 3.
-Querying more than one table - 28/129
+- SQL Basics by Vertablo Academy - 5.
+More on JOINs - 64/129

 - Sams Teach Yourself SQL in 24 Hours - Page 60 of 495 - Chapter 3